Bitcoin Markets & Price

 Fundamental analysis aims to determine the real value of an asset based on any available information.
 Even though Bitcoin lacks cash flows, fundamental analysis can be performed based on its inherent value given its use cases as a currency.

 Performance metrics help investors assess the success of an investment or portfolio.
 Performance metrics are not inherently different for Bitcoin investments, although the characteristics of the asset create a unique profile of metrics which make the most sense.

 There are many ways for investors to transact.
 Market and limit orders are commonly used to trade assets, but more sophisticated strategies that utilize these orders are also possible.
-Additionally, alternative investment vehicles allow investors to get price exposure without directly buying or selling the underlying asset.

 The bitcoin market has grown rapidly in recent years as a result of a growing variety of market participants, including financial institutions, regulatory shifts, and derivatives products.